My Recipe For Delicious Gluten Free Scones

 If you have to avoid Gluten completely because you are Celiac (Coeliac) or if you have had to cut down or cut out Wheat Gluten because of Gluten intolerance, baking has to be relearned to a certain extent.

-My recipe for gluten free scones (or biscuits in USA) has been created after some trial and error.These are delicious so you don't need to miss out on old favorites as you can make sweet, fruit or cheese scones or a sweet or savory cobbler topping for pies using the instructions I provide!
+My recipe for gluten free scones has been created after some trial and error.These are delicious so you don't need to miss out on old favorites as you can make sweet, fruit or cheese scones or a sweet or savory cobbler topping for pies using the instructions I provide!

 I have found that the proportions used in baking with wheat flour need to be adapted for baking with gluten-free flour in order to achieve the desired result.

-I hope you will enjoy my gluten free scones / biscuits, my husband says they are nicer than 'ordinary' ones.
+I hope you will enjoy my gluten free scones, my husband says they are nicer than 'ordinary' ones.
 Enjoy!

 Note: Please follow either cups or ounces or grams as the measurements are not interchangeable

-2 level tsp Xanthan gum (see my top tip below) if you have it (not necessary if using the Self Raising flour above as it already contains Xanthan gum – check the packet ingredients if you are not using this brand) Xanthan gum helps to take the place of gluten in binding the ingredients together.
+- 2 level tsp Xanthan gum (see the video explanation of what this is and how it works in gluten-free baking and my top tip below) if you have it (not necessary if using the Self Raising flour above as it already contains Xanthan gum – check the packet ingredients if you are not using this brand).

 A non-stick baking tray lightly dusted with flour or ordinary tray lined with a sheet of baking parchment